message/iata/FR.md

-Published 19.04.2021
+Published 26.04.2021
-1. Passengers arriving from or who have transited through Brazil are not allowed to enter.
+1. Passengers are not allowed to enter.
-2. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of France and their spouses and children;
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and an EEA Member State and their spouses and children;